 NEW TO STROBE LIGHTING?

-EQUIPMENT USED IN THE STROBE LIGHTING CHAPTERS
+EQUIPMENT USED IN THE NEWBORN STROBE LIGHTING VIDEOS

-In the Newborn Photography Lighting class, Kelly uses an Elinchrom D-Lite RX One strobe, which has a power range from 100 Ws to 6 Ws.
+In her Newborn Photography Lighting class, Kelly uses an Elinchrom D-Lite RX One strobe, which has a power range from 100 Ws to 6 Ws.
 While this is not a very high maximum output compared with other lights on the market, you will see in the tutorials that it is perfect for the job as Kelly photographs a newborn on posing bag and in prop, as well as a group of 5 siblings.

 If you are starting out, the Elinchrom D-Lite RX One is a great light to begin with, remembering you can always add another light of a higher output to your kit, later on.